massalabs/massa-docs/web3-dev/smart-contracts/getting-started.rst

 Getting started
 ===============

-In this section you will learn how to compile your first Massa smart contract.
+In this section you will learn how to setup your smart contract development environment, how to deploy your first Massa smart contract and how to call that smart contract.

 Setting up a new project
 ------------------------